David Carmo

-He began his professional career at Braga, winning the Taça de Portugal in 2021 and moving a year later to Porto for €20 million plus €2.5 million in add-ons, the highest transfer fee between two Portuguese clubs.
+He began his career at Braga, winning the Taça de Portugal in 2021 and signing a year later with Porto for €20 million plus €2.5 million in add-ons, the highest transfer fee between two Portuguese clubs.
+He then spent one and a half seasons on loan to Olympiacos, his second immediately after joining Nottingham Forest in August 2024, notably claiming a double in 2024–25.

+Born in Portugal, Carmo represented Angola at international level.